harbaum/galagino/roms/README.md

 galagino.
 The *Galaga Namco Rev. B* romset contains the orignal rom files from the galaga arcade.
 These files are also needed for emulators like MAME and can easily be found online.
-If Pac-Man and/or Donkey Kong and Frogger are to be included as well, then their ROM files are also needed.
+If Pac-Man and/or Donkey Kong, Frogger, Digdug an 1942 are to be included as well, then their ROM files are also needed.

 Once all files have been placed here, the conversion scripts in the [romconv directory](../romconv) can be used to convert